A brief explainer of my views on biblical gender ethics

 In a few words, what are my convictions on biblical gender ethics?

-Faithfulness to our biological sex includes accepting our sex and following God’s wisdom when we engage our capacity for relationship.
+The Bible affirms the sex and gender binary.
+Faithfulness to our biological sex includes accepting our biological sex and following God’s wisdom when we engage our capacity for relationship.

 Everything about this world is broken, including each of our biological sexes and each of our genders.
 Cultural concepts of gender, including arbitrarily assigning preference to one gender or another, are broken.

-Gender incongruence develops from a combination of nature and nurture, but specifics are unknown.
-God didn’t intend gender incongruence.
-No one chose to experience enduring, robust gender incongruence.
-Gender incongruence is a brokenness.
-Merely experiencing gender incongruence is not a sin.
+Gender incongruence develops from a combination of nature and nurture, but specifics of how much is attributed to each are unknown.
+God didn’t intend gender incongruence, and no one chooses to experience enduring, robust gender incongruence.

 Hormonal/surgical transition has not been scientifically demonstrated to reliably reduce depression/suicidality.
 There is no evidence to clearly support the theory that there is a brain-sex/body-sex difference that leads to gender incongruence.